top of page

 Workshops

-Writing Wellness Workshops support graduate students and young scholars.
+Writing Wellness Workshops support graduate students.
 Workshops are rooted in research in the history of feminist ethnic studies writing practices.
 We address mental health, creative process, and trauma-informed methods as part of writing practices.

 Contemplative Reading/